 - Adequate renal function:

-- Female patient of childbearing potential has a negative serum or urine pregnancy test within 14 days of administration of study therapy.
+- Female patient of childbearing potential has a negative serum or urine pregnancy test within 14 days prior to administration of study therapy.

-- The effects of pIL-12 EP and pembrolizumab on the developing human fetus are unknown.For this reason women of child-bearing potential (not free from menses for >2 years,post hysterectomy/oophorectomy, or surgically sterilized) and men must agree to use adequate contraception: 2 adequate barrier methods or a barrier method plus a hormonal method of contraception to prevent pregnancy or abstain from heterosexual activity throughout the study, starting with the first study treatment through 120 days after the last dose of study therapy.
+- The effects of pIL-12 EP and pembrolizumab on the developing human fetus are unknown.For this reason women of child-bearing potential (not free from menses for >2 years,post hysterectomy/oophorectomy, or surgically sterilized) must agree to use two methods of contraception, or abstain from heterosexual activity, during participation in study, from the time of consent through 120 days after the last dose of study therapy.
+The two methods must include at least one "barrier method".
+Barrier methods are diaphragms, cervical caps, cervical shields, male condoms, and female condoms.
+The second method of contraception may be another barrier method, a copper containing IUD,spermicidal foams, sponges and films, or hormone-based contraception (for example,hormone pills, hormone rings, hormone patches, hormone-releasing IUDs, or Depo Provera).
+Men with partners who are capable of getting pregnant must agree to use one of the barrier methods of contraception listed above during participation in the study, starting with the first dose of study drug through 120 days after the last dose of study therapy.
 Should a woman become pregnant or suspect she is pregnant while she or her partner is participating in this study, she should inform her treating physician immediately.
-Men treated or enrolled on this protocol must also agree to use adequate contraception starting with the first dose of study drug through 120 days after the last dose of study therapy.

 You CAN'T join if...

 - Patient is currently participating or has participated in a study of an investigational agent or using an investigational device within 4 weeks of administration of study therapy.

 - Patient is expected to require any other form of antineoplastic therapy while on study; including systemic chemotherapy, biological therapy, immunotherapy not specified in this protocol.